 When planting, watering the Crepe Myrtle once a week is the best way to move forward.
 But if the weather is too hot and dry, at least 3 to 5 times watering per week should be enough.

 If taken care of properly, Crepe Myrtles provide brilliant coloring flowers for many years.
 Crepe Myrtle needs a large number of nutrients to properly bloom.
-And the best fertilizer for crepe myrtles makes sure you get to enjoy its natural beauty for many years to come.
+And the crepe myrtles fertilizer makes sure you get to enjoy its natural beauty for many years to come.